It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: October

-Description/Criteria: Students must be enrolled in an eligible program at an accredited United States graduate institution, with a US campus, and by fall 2016 have completed no more than twelve months of full-time graduate study (or the equivalent).
+Description/Criteria: Students must be enrolled in an eligible program at an accredited United States graduate institution with a US campus and have completed no more than twelve months of full-time graduate study (or the equivalent).

 Deadline: November